mickaub/mickaub.github.io/README.md

 Aligned all javascript game images with their respective headings and captions.
 Fixed right margin again.
 Fixed scaling issue of background choice table.

+13 September
+Changed RPG name to be more generic.